Cornell Big Red men's ice hockey: Return to prominence

 The Schafer-era began with a bang as Cornell got its first 20-plus-win season in a decade as well as claiming the 1996 ECAC tournament.
 He followed that up with a second ECAC championship and got Cornell to win its first NCAA tournament round in 25 years.
 Cornell went through a short lull for the four years after that initial success but won the ECAC regular season title in 2002, their first in 29 years, and the following year posted their most successful season since 1970 by winning the ECAC regular season championship, the conference tournament and reaching their first frozen four since 1980.
 During that season David LeNeveu broke the 45-year-old NCAA record for lowest single-season goals against average with a 1.20 mark (since broken) as he helped the Big Red post their first 30-win season.

 Cornell would continue to produce good results under Schafer for the next several years, winning both conference titles in 2005 with David McKee breaking Ken Dryden's team record for lowest single-season save percentage (.947).
 The following year the team finished as ECAC tournament runners-up and though they failed to make it out of the regionals they did play in the longest scoreless tie in NCAA history.
 While Wisconsin outshot, outskated and out-chanced the Big Red all game long McKee kept the Badgers off the board until 5 second remained in the third overtime period, nearly two full games worth of action.
 After a down year the following season Cornell would finish in the top three in the ECAC championship for five consecutive seasons, winning the title in 2010 but then went into a four-year slump where their highest finish was 4th place in the conference.

 In 2017 the team notched 20 wins for the first time since 2010 and finished as conference runners-up.
 They followed that season up with an ECAC regular season title and while they made the NCAA tournament both years they flamed out in the first round both times.

 In 2019–2020 the team finished 23–2–4 and ranked #1 in the nation in the USCHO.com poll.
-Cornell had the best record in the ECAC Hockey League play and received the Cleary Cup for the third straight year.
+Cornell had the best record in the ECAC Hockey League play and received both the Cleary Cup and the Ivy League title for the third straight year.
 The 2020 ECAC and NCAA tournaments were cancelled due to the coronavirus pandemic.
+The team won the Ivy League in both 2022-23 and 2023-24.
+They followed up their consecutive Ivy League wins with consecutive ECAC tournament victories in 2023-24 and 2024-25, despite the abundance of injuries and slow start in the latter season.
+They built on those conference titles by reaching the quarterfinals of the NCAA tournament both years.
+After the conclusion of the 2024-25 season, longtime coach Mike Schafer retired and assistant coach Casey Jones took over the head coaching position.